Prostate Problems Erectile Disfunction

 - Cost: $10,000-$20,000

-- Risks: Bleeding, infection, sexual dysfunction, incontinence
+- Risks: Bleeding, infection, sexual dysfunction (including ejaculatory dysfunction), incontinence

 - Recovery: 4-6 weeks

-- Laser vaporizes excess tissue
+- Laser vaporizes or enucleates excess tissue

-- Less bleeding than TURP
+- Less bleeding than TURP; effective for larger prostates

 - Cost: $8,000-$15,000

-- Similar risks and recovery to TURP
+- Similar risks to TURP including ejaculatory dysfunction[10]

 The Problem With Traditional Options